 Since being elected, our councillors have met to discuss how they can impact on areas of school life.
 Their ideas are taken into consideration.
 As a newly elected body, they have had experience of meeting together as a group and electing themselves on to roles within the Council.
 The next stage in their development will be to have an Action Plan.
 In this way they will map out their priorities for the rest of the academic year.
 The members of the Council then decide which suggestions should be written into the School Council Action Plan.

 - The School Council have been responsible for the purchasing of new equipment for the playgrounds.

-- As we prepare and move into the season of Lent the School Council members are leading the fundraising drive to raise funds for the Catholic Children’s Society.
-The School Council are marking the Jubilee Year of Mercy and will encourage all pupils to show mercy through their love and kindness to others.
+- As we prepare and move into the season of Advent the School Council members are leading the fundraising drive to raise funds for the Catholic Children’s Society.
 They will co-ordinate and lead the fundraising drive throughout Lent.